oasci/pitt-biosc1540-2024s/biosc1540/modules/prelims/nucleic-acids.md

 In prokaryotes, the DNA is not enclosed in a membranous envelope.

 The entire genetic content of a cell is known as its genome, and the study of genomes is genomics.
-In eukaryotic cells but not in prokaryotes, DNA forms a complex with histone proteins to form chromatin, the substance of eukaryotic chromosomes.
+In eukaryotic cells, DNA forms a complex with histone proteins to form chromatin, the substance of eukaryotic chromosomes.
 A chromosome may contain tens of thousands of genes.
 Many genes contain the information to make protein products; other genes code for RNA products.
 DNA controls all of the cellular activities by turning the genes "on" or "off."

 The other type of nucleic acid, RNA, is mostly involved in protein synthesis.
-The DNA molecules never leave the nucleus but instead use an intermediary to communicate with the rest of the cell.
+DNA molecules never leave the nucleus but instead use an intermediary to communicate with the rest of the cell.
 This intermediary is the messenger RNA (mRNA).
 Other types of RNA---like rRNA, tRNA, and microRNA---are involved in protein synthesis and its regulation.